dialmaster/dmo-monitor-binaries/README.md

    outside your local network (away from home), then you will need to forward that port on your router to the machine that is running dmo-monitor as well.

+## Telegram notification setup

+You can receive realtime notifications when your miners go offline via telegram.
+To set this up simply:
+* Message /start to @dmo_monitor_bot
+* Message /start to @userinfobot to get your telegram user id
+* Put your telegram user id in myconfig.yaml

 ## Usage